YongoDavid/Demo-2024-Feb/README.md

 since my portfolio isnt ready i need to clean up some websites i have done already and send it to him.
 Sooo lets goooo!!!
-still havent finished my moobile desins , its taking alot of time and a bit complex. i dont even know which one is better anymore , designing for mobille first then laptop after
+still havent finished my moobile desins , its taking alot of time and a bit complex. i dont even know which one is better anymore , designing for mobille first then laptop after, or desiging for latop then scaling down to mobile.